alphagov/finding-things-migration-checker/lib/checks/README.md

 - Lookup the base path of the rummager document to get a content id
 - Check whether a redirect exists for that content id

+# RummagerRedirectedLinks

+Checks for links in rummager that point to content that is redirected in the publishing api.

+These should point to the target of the redirect rather than the old URL.